jyggen/YoutubeThumb/README.md

-Youtube-Thumbnail
+YoutubeThumb
 =================

-A PHP class created to help you load, edit and save thumbnails of videos on Youtube.
+A PHP class created to help you load, edit and save thumbnails from videos on Youtube.